-97 We collected Raman spectra before and after polishing of the garnet hosts by known 98 amounts.
-The inclusion distance from the surface (i.e. the distance between the equatorial 99 plane of the inclusion and the host external surface) was estimated by means of optical focus 100 coupled with the controlled z-position motorized microscope stage.
-We repeated the 101 procedure until the inclusion was half-exposed.
-This allowed us to observe the "real time" 102 evolution of the strains inside the inclusions in terms of changes in the Raman frequencies.
-103 Here we show examples of single crystals of zircon: one rounded (20 μm radius) and one 104 prismatic (80 μm along the long axis), labelled S2 and S3, respectively and one rounded 105 single crystal of coesite (15 μm radius, sample S24) in the garnet megablasts and 106 porphyroblasts, respectively.
-No prismatic or idiomorphic coesite inclusions have been 107 found.
-Since our inclusions are elastically anisotropic, their orientation with respect to the 108 polishing surface is critical for the interpretation of the results by means of numerical 109 simulations.
-The idiomorphic zircon grain S3 has the c axis inclined with respect to the 110 polishing surface by approximately 20° (estimated optically).
-Analysis of the peak intensities 111 in the polarized Raman spectra suggests that the rounded zircon grain S2 has its c axis almost perpendicular to the surface.
-The coesite crystal S24 was rounded and the absence of pronounced changes in the Raman intensities measured in different scattering geometries makes it impossible to determine its orientation and therefore it was not possible to perform numerical simulations for this inclusion.
+one rounded (~20 μ m radius) and one prismatic (~80 μ m along the long axis), labeled S2 and S3, respectively, and one rounded, single crystal of coesite (~15 μ m radius, sample S24) in the garnet megablasts and porphyroblasts, respectively.
+No prismatic or idiomorphic coesite inclusions have been found.
+Since our inclusions are elastically anisotropic, their orientation with respect to the polishing surface is critical for the interpretation of the results by means of numerical simulations.
+The idiomorphic zircon grain S3 has the c axis inclined with respect to the polishing surface by approximately 20° (estimated optically).
+Analysis of the peak intensities in the polarized Raman spectra suggests that the rounded zircon grain S2 has its c axis almost perpendicular to the surface.
+The coesite crystal S24 was rounded, and the absence of pronounced changes in the Raman intensities measured in different scattering geometries makes it impossible to determine its orientation, and therefore it was not possible to perform numerical simulations for this inclusion.

-116 Finite element simulations have been carried out to support the interpretation of our 117 measurements of zircon inclusions S2 and S3 and to evaluate the effect of the proximity of 118 the inclusion to the external surface of the thick section on the residual strain of the inclusion 119 (procedures as in Mazzucchelli et al., 2018, further details are reported in data repository).
-120 Elastic anisotropy has been incorporated in the model for the zircon inclusions.
-The pyrope 121 host was treated as isotropic because its universal elastic anisotropy index (Ranganathan and Ostoja-Starzewski, 2008) is negligible (i.e. 9×10^{-4}), based on the elastic moduli reported by 122 123 Sinogeikin and Bass (2002).
-The use of isotropic elastic properties for the host allows us to 124 neglect the mutual crystallographic orientation of the host and the inclusion.
-For our 125 purposes, the only relevant orientation is that of the inclusion with respect to the surface of 126 the petrographic section.
+Finite element simulations have been carried out to support the interpretation of our measurements of zircon inclusions S2 and S3 and to evaluate the effect of the proximity of the inclusion to the external surface of the thick section on the residual strain of the inclusion (procedures as in Mazzucchelli et al. 2018, further details are reported in the data repository).
+Elastic anisotropy has been incorporated in the model for the zircon inclusions.
+The pyrope host was treated as isotropic because its universal elastic anisotropy index (Ranganathan and Ostoja-Starzewski 2008) is negligible (i.e., 9×10^{-4}), based on the elastic moduli reported by Sinogeikin and Bass (2002).
+The use of isotropic elastic properties for the host allows us to neglect the mutual crystal lographic orientation of the inclusion with respect to the surface of the petrographic section.